openwashdata/newsletter/issue-16.md

 ## Data

-In the past two months, we published 7 additional datasets, closing the year with a total of 26 datasets.
+We published seven additional datasets in the past two months, closing the year with 26.
 Learn more about our new datasets on their dedicated websites:

 -   `watercostaccra` - <https://openwashdata.github.io/watercostaccra>:
     Household water costs and coping strategies data from metropolitan